matanr/Memories_of_Forgotten_Concepts/README.md

 ```
 <out directory>=memories_of_ESD_nudity
 ```
-Similarly, in the `image-level`` configuration set:
+Similarly, in the "image-level" configuration set:
 ```
 <out directory>=many_memories_of_ESD_nudity
 ```